sidora-tools/sidora.core/README.md

 A special hint concerning `TAB_Analysis`: It is formatted differently from the other tabs in sidora.
 Instead of a "wide" format where each analysis method is represented by one column, there are only 2 columns `analysis.Table` and `analysis.Results`.
 The analysis methods (i.e. Initial reads, Failed reads, etc) and their values are collected as rows of these 2 columns.
 This "long" data format can be transformed to a "wide" one for example with [`tidyr::pivot_wider()`](https://tidyr.tidyverse.org/reference/pivot_wider.html).

-## For developers: How do I load the 'development environment'
+## How do I load the 'development environment'

 1. Clone this repository.
 2. Next you will need to create the `.credentials` file - please speak to the repository contributors for details.